 Today’s plan was to make use of the pass as much as possible and sign off in style.
 We had a lot planned for the day and had 4 attractions planned from our Pass, However, as we watched the morning news with our Breakfast we got a pleasant little Suprise!

-We had spent the majority of this trip a bit disappointed we had come probably a week too early and Christmas was not quite in full swing, in fact, it was bearly swinging at all.
+We had spent the majority of this trip a bit disappointed we had come probably a week too early and Christmas was not quite in full swing, in fact, it was barely swinging at all.
 There were promises of things to come but it was going to be getting going the week after.
 The Lack of The Rockefeller Christmas Tree was the focal point of this disappointment.

 As we watched the news to keep up with current events we were delighted to hear a local report on the imminent arrival of the Rockefeller Tree!
 It was arriving by truck and being erected during the morning.
 We had planned to spend the entire morning in the area so would get to see it arrive and be erected!
 This made us very happy.
-And of Course, I confirmed to Kate I had known this all along and it was a surprise treat, despite that not being true…don’t worry she was having none of it!
+And of course, I confirmed to Kate I had known this all along and it was a surprise treat, despite that not being true…don’t worry she was having none of it!

 So we headed to Radio City Hall to grab some tickets for the first tour of the day and then went to watch the tree arrive before the 9:30 tour began.
 We arrived just in time to see it lifted from the truck.